How to Transfer Money From One Bank to Another

-This is not an exhaustive list as many local credit unions and smaller banks also offer similar services for free.
+This is not an exhaustive list, as many credit unions and banks also offer similar services for free.
 Check with local institutions for details.
-Even banks that charge fees, such as TD Bank and Bank of America, provide free transfers to other account holders.

 Apps and Online Payment Tools

-If your bank doesn’t offer bank-to-bank transfers or you need to send money to somebody else, there are several person-to-person (P2P) payment tools available.
-To get set up, you’ll link your bank account to the app or service using your checking account and routing numbers the same way you link accounts from separate banks.
-For example, if using PayPal, the funds you send will be taken from your bank account by PayPal and moved to the recipient's PayPal account.
-The recipient then can use the money via PayPal or transfer it to a bank account.
+If your bank doesn’t offer bank-to-bank transfers or if you need to send money to somebody else, person-to-person (P2P) payment tools may provide what you need.
+To set up your accounts, link your bank account to the app or service using your checking account and routing numbers the same way you link accounts from separate banks.
+For example, if using PayPal, the funds you send come out of your bank account.
+PayPal then moves funds to the recipient's PayPal account, and the recipient then can spend the money via PayPal or transfer it to a bank account.

-- Most banks offer free or inexpensive P2P transfers through Zelle, Popmoney or similar vendors.
-These services are usually added to your checking account automatically.
-Look for "personal payments" or something similar while you're logged in to your account.
+- Most banks offer free or inexpensive P2P transfers through Zelle, Popmoney, or similar vendors.
+Those services are often added to your checking account automatically.
+Look for "personal payments," or something similar, while you're logged in to your account.

 Writing Old-Fashioned Checks

 Not in any rush to move the money?
 Sometimes technology is more trouble than it’s worth.
-Maybe you’ve got a few bucks sitting around in an old bank account, and you just want to clean it up and get it over to your new bank.
-It’s hardly worth the effort to punch in all the routing and account numbers and sign up for a new app just for that.
+Maybe you’ve got a few bucks sitting around in an old bank account, and you just want to move that cash to your new bank.
+It might not be worth the effort to punch in all the routing and account numbers and sign up for a new app just for that.

-If you don’t have a check, just ask the bank to print one for you.
-Even if you’re out of state, there’s rarely any difficulty getting a check made payable to you (the account owner) and mailed to your home address on file with the bank.
+If you don’t have a check, ask your bank to print one for you.
+Even if you’re nowhere near a bank branch, there’s rarely any difficulty getting a check made payable to you (the account owner) and mailed to your home address on file with the bank.

 Capital One.
 "How to Transfer Money From One Bank Account to Another."
 Accessed Jan.
 16, 2020.